 Square base: it sounds like a simple thing, but so many camera backpacks fail to sit upright on their own.
 If you’re shooting outdoors, the last thing you want is for it to topple over and spill your lenses and accessories.

 Quick access: this is relatively new to camera backpack design, but has become a must-have feature.
 Rather than taking the bag off your shoulder every 30 steps as you lumber down the trail, an easy side-access panel lets you grab your camera and shoot with minimal disruption.

 Waist belt: a waist belt is very practical, as it helps dilute the weight on your shoulders.
 Walking long distances, it’s better to transfer some of this weight to your hips.

-Weatherproofing: the best camera backpacks will be thorough protected from the elements.
+Weatherproofing: the best camera backpacks are thoroughly protected from the elements.
 They’ll be made of non-porous material and have some kind of sealing around the zippers.
 Some will also include a rain cover that you can fit over your bag in a downpour.